Community service is one of the most popular extracurricular activities for high school students to do in their free time.

 But the opposite is also true.
 As long as you have made a valuable contribution that you can explain, most admissions officers are probably not going to discount community service work that you have done just because you haven’t spent enough hours doing it.

-How Should You Allocate Your Hours?
+How Should You Allocate Your Volunteer Hours?

 In general, it's easier and takes fewer hours to have an impact if you keep volunteering for the same project, instead of spreading yourself across several different projects.

 Try to find a project that you can spend at least fifty hours on.
 If you have much less than this, most admissions officers will not be convinced that you have dedicated enough time to really be making a difference.

 Be intelligent about how you spend your free time if you're going to dedicate more hours.
 However, once you get above 200 hours, you should start to consider if your free time could be better spent doing something else.

 At the end of the day, 500 hours is not going to seem that much more impressive than 200 hours, and those are hours that probably could be better spent elsewhere, such as on other extracurriculars, getting top grades, or test prep.

 If the number of hours you spent doing community service isn't the most important thing that admissions officers are looking for, then what DO they want to see in your community service?

 What Do Admissions Officers Want to See in Volunteer Work?

 There are three main qualities that you should be showing in your community service work: commitment, passion, and leadership.
 The best students will also use their community service experience as an opportunity for reflection.